jarviscanada/jarvis_data_eng_KelvinDuong/linux_sql/README.md

 # Introduction
 Developed a cluster monitoring system that records hardware speicifcations and resource usage of each node in the system.
-TODO
+Used TODO
 (about 150-200 words)
 Discuss the design of the project.
 What does this project/product do?
 Who are the users?
 What are the technologies you have used? (e.g. bash, docker, git, etc..)